njsemel/SSDorHDD/README.md

 SSDorHDD

 Purpose:
-This program shows information about your computer's storage drives and tells you if you have an SSD or HDD.
+This lightweight program shows information about your computer's storage drives and tells you if you have an SSD or HDD.

 How It Works: